flyingdoog/PTDNet/README.md

 Since the previous version is not easy to use, I've updated the code from Tensorflow 1.0 to Tensorflow 2.0.
 Currently, I only provide sample implementation for reference.
-Hyper-parameters for different datasets need tune.I will keep updating this repo.
+Hyper-parameters for different datasets need tune.

 ## Requirements
   * Python 3.8.6